isabel1410/PerfectMaze/README.md

 An app that generates a maze with the *Depth-First* algorithm.

 ## Improvements
-Even though the app is almost finished, I do see some improvements to make.
+Even though the app is almost finished, I do see some improvements to make already.
 I'll describe them here down below.

 ### Maze
 - The list of nodes is redundant.
 This is because the grid already has all the nodes stored.